Reducing the Scope of Language Models: Experimental Details

 \subsection{Precise Scoping}

-As described, the finegrained accept (FA) set is a single task taken from the same category as the experiment (SA, S, PE respectively).
+As described in Section~\ref{sec:precise} of Precise Scoping, the finegrained accept (FA) set is a single task taken from the same category as the experiment (SA, S, PE respectively).
 We then make sure that the finegrained reject (FR) set does not contain the dataset that task was drawn from, and allow for all other tasks in the category.